O.J. Simpson’s Infamous Ford Bronco Will Appear on ‘Pawn Stars'

-The infamous white Ford Bronco is reportedly making its second TV debut.
+The infamous white Ford Bronco is making its second TV debut.
 But this time, it won't be carrying O.J.
 Simpson on his slow-speed chase down Los Angeles’ 405 freeway.

 The San Francisco Examiner reports that the car is slated to appear on the History Channel's "Pawn Stars" — a show set at the Las Vegas-based World Famous Gold & Silver Pawn Shop.
 The episode, which is called "If the Pawn Don't Fit," will air on Monday, Aug.
 14, at 10 p.m., the Examiner reports.